KacperGierycz/KacperGierycz/README.md

   <summary><b>🧭 Crisis in IT Market Oversaturation </b></summary>
 <br>

-My observation on broader trends and concerns in the II and AI industries, especially in the software development and outstorcing sector.
+My observation on broader trends and concerns in the IT and AI industries, especially in the software development and outstorcing sector.
 Let me provide some clarity and context around these points:
 <br>
 <br>